-When planning for Sesame Place dining, keep in mind that outside food and beverages are not allowed.
+When planning for San Diego Sesame Place dining, remember that outside food and beverages are not allowed.
 The only exception?
 Refillable water bottles or accommodations for those with specific dietary needs (such as baby formula or food for guests with allergies).

 With so many delicious treats available, however, there’s little you could bring yourself that would be nearly as tasty as the fresh offerings found onsite.